 - Wide functionality allowing to monitor virtually everything.

 - It can be easily integrated with other visualization tools like Grafana.

 - Easily extensible for support for technologies and infrastructure elements not covered out of the box.

-- As an open-sourced and completely free solution, you need to host it yourself and maintain it, meaning paying for the team that will install and manage it.
+- As an open-sourced and completely free cloud monitoring solution, you need to host it yourself and maintain it, meaning paying for the team that will install and manage it.